arash-arora/RollTheDice/README.md

 # RollTheDice
-Take a chance and roll the dice your way to win.
+Take a chance to roll a dice in your way to win.